coolhead/flint-docs/02.grid_configuration/08.trigger_on_demand/docs.md

 ##### Timeout

-Used to specify the timeout for a Flintbit's execution in a synchronous mode.
+This is used to specify the timeout for a Flintbit's execution in a synchronous mode.
 Default timeout is 60,000 ms.

 ##### Input( XML/JSON )

 This is used to specify:

 - a JSON Object in case of JSON type input document
-- a XML document in case of XML type input document.
+- a XML document in case of XML type input document

 The data in these documents are actual inputs to your Flintbits.